AKJK-Internet-32002/32002/windows-apps-src/design/shell/tiles-and-notifications/toast-progress-bar.md

 ---
-description: Use a progress bar inside your toast notification to convey the status of long-running operations to the user.
+Description: Learn how to use a progress bar within your toast notification.
 title: Toast progress bar and data binding
 label: Toast progress bar and data binding
 template: detail.hbs